How to Use a Katana Safely and Properly

 Step 5 - Flicking the Blade

-In times of conflicts, this is an excellent way to rid of your blade of the bloodstream.
-You always wanted to be sure to thoroughly wash your knife since residue and blood will induce your sword to rust.
+In times of conflict, this is an excellent way to rid your blade of the bloodstream.
+You always wanted to be sure to wash your knife since residue thoroughly and blood will induce your sword to rust.
 Just repainting your blade will not get all your stains out, but it is a fantastic habit to remind yourself to wash your knife.

 Step 6 - Returning the Sword